scratchcatnuvola/WikipediaPage_Generator/README.md

 4. Run second cell of Step 2 to fetch DBpedia properties (click the play button just below *Get DBpedia properties*)
 5. Optional: select one or more properties in the resulting table using Ctrl+click on each desired property (if none specified, all will be generated).
 6. Run 20 cells of Step 3 to generate a text (click the play button just below *Step 3*).
-7. Run the cell of Step 4 to show the text in a mock Wikipedia page (click the play button just below *Step 4*).
+7. Run the cell of Step 4 to show the text in a mock Wikipedia page (click the play button just below *Show text*).

+The code essentially outputs 2 files, which can be downloaded from the file browser on the left (click the folder icon on the left edge if you don't see the browser):
+- the output file, which contains the generated text (*all_[languageID]_[split]_out.txt*).
+- a file that contains a ready-made prompt designed for ChatGPT, the top line for this task (*GPT_prompt_[entityName].txt*).

 ## Parameters